Articles of Incorporation and Rules

 (Duties and Powers of Auditors)

-Article 36 Auditors shall audit the performance of the duties of the Directors.
-In such cases, they shall prepare audit reports in accordance with the provisions of laws and regulations.
+Article 36 Auditors shall audit the execution of duties by the directors.
+In this case, they shall prepare an audit report in accordance with the provisions of the law.

 2. The auditor may, at any time, request reports on the business of the directors and employees of this association, or investigate the status of the association's operations and assets